volunteers of the Non-Profit "Feather River Rail

 comfortable after a day of railroading with the

-reserve room in the "Edenwold" during your stay.
+reserve a room in the "Edenwold" during your stay.

 Please consider joining our team of volunteers.